 In the same year, the UAE Cabinet launched the National Tolerance Programme, to boost the values of tolerance and co-existence and to reject attitudes of discrimination and hatred.
 The UAE also established various centres to counter extremism, including the International Institute for Tolerance, the Hedayah centre and the Sawab centre.
 The country was also recognised for its initiatives and programmes to advance tolerance and to counter terrorism and extremism in global indices.

-Read more about tolerance in the UAE.
+Read more about tolerance and co-existence in the UAE.